ioBroker/ioBroker.eslint-config/MIGRATION.md

       npm run lint

-  Please note that the execution of eslint 9 checks will last longer than previous executions.
+  Please note that the execution of ESLint 9 checks will last longer than previous executions.
 You might get errors and warnings due to new rules.
   Feel free to try `npm run lint -- --fix` to perform automatic fixes.